grpc/proposal/README.md

 the APPROVER will approve the PR on GitHub.
 The PR will then be merged by either the OWNER, if possible, or the APPROVER otherwise.

+All proposals merged into the repo are considered "approved" and either implemented or ready to implement.

 ## APPROVER

 - By default ``a11r`` is the approver unless another approver is assigned on a per-proposal basis.
 - If the assigned APPROVER and the OWNER cannot satisfactorily settle an issue, the final APPROVER is still ``a11r``.

 ## Proposal Categories

 The proposals shall be numbered in increasing order.

 - ``An`` - Affects all languages.